Top 5 weakest links in an omnichannel experience

 How to detect and prevent omnichannel failures

-When call centers live and die by the customer experience, the rise of “omnichannel”—or any other hotly debated customer experience issue—deserves due consideration.
+When contact centers live and die by the customer experience, the rise of “omnichannel”—or any other hotly debated customer experience issue—deserves due consideration.

 What omnichannel is is a multifaceted way for customers to interact with companies, often through whatever medium suits them best.

-What omnichannel isn’t is a magic bullet, a simple implementation, or a solution to the same woes that have plagued traditional call centers for decades.
+What omnichannel isn’t is a magic bullet, a simple implementation, or a solution to the same woes that have plagued traditional contact centers for decades.

 And that’s where this post comes in—shedding light on the ways omnichannel has the capacity to spectacularly fail customers when executives buy into omnichannel because they think it’s going to make everything better.“The tools agents have available to them help them capture data and remain compliant—but do not actually help them improve their speaking behavior with customers.”

 An omnichannel approach is only as strong as its weakest link, so we aim to highlight five areas to pressure-test before you declare omnichannel a true “solution.”